malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

 from the Glotzer group at the University of Michigan.

-To read these files we are going to use the [gsd](http://gsd.readthedocs.io/en/latest/) package that the glotzer group provide.
+To read these files we are going to use the [gsd](http://gsd.readthedocs.io/en/latest/) package that the Glotzer group provide.
 To read files from other simulation packages [MDAnalysis](https://www.mdanalysis.org/) is a python package that will read nearly any file type.